-Jeremiah Juts is a Vice President at Compass Lexecon, based in Paris.
+Jeremiah Juts is a Senior Vice President at Compass Lexecon, based in Paris.
 Since joining in 2008, Jeremiah has been involved in several antitrust, regulation, cartel, merger and damage assessment cases.

 Jeremiah has worked on several cases in the telecommunications sector in France and in other European countries, including abuse of dominance cases in the broadband and fixed telephony markets and damage litigation cases in the broadband, fixed and mobile telephony markets.
 He has worked in a variety of other sectors, including energy, financial services, pharmaceuticals, chemicals, train and aircraft equipment, consumer goods, licensing rights, and numeric services.